aviatesk/aviatesk.github.io/posts/data-flow-problem-20201109.md

 - part 1. local inference within the scope of a function
 - part 2. inter-procedural inference across function calls

-The part 1 is the core subroutine of Julia's type inference process and is based on the algorithm proposed in \cite{graphfree}, that we now know how it works.
+The part 1 is the core subroutine of Julia's type inference and is based on the algorithm proposed in \cite{graphfree}, that now we know how it works.
 The part 2 extends it so that the inference still converges even when it recurs into a function calls in the inter-procedural way (even if there is mutual recursive calls, etc.).
 This article won't go any further on the part 2, please refer to \cite{phdthesis} or \cite{blogbost} for details if interested.

 So we may be interested in if Julia’s type inference also modifies the paper's original algorithm as well as this article.